A Travel Guide to Exploring Sydney Australia

 The alternative to the Bridge Climb?

-But if you are afraid of height, do not worry, there are many more ways.
+But if you are afraid of height, do not worry.
+There are many more ways.
 You can have a stunning view of Sydney Harbour Bridge from Pylon Lookout.
-Located at the south end entrance of the bridge, this is the cheapest and easiest way to view the harbour from above.
+Located at the bridge’s south end entrance, this is the cheapest and easiest way to view the harbour from above.
 The best views of the Opera House can be seen from Milsons Point, in the direction of The Rocks.

 7. The Sydney Opera House